 Thomas of Lancaster was the eldest son of Edmund Crouchback, 1st Earl of Lancaster and Blanche of Artois, the daughter of Count Robert I of Artois and Matilda of Brabant and a granddaughter of King Louis VIII of France.
 His father Edmund Crouchback was the younger son of King Henry III of England and Eleanor of Provence and brother of King Edward I.

 Thomas inherited the Earldoms of Lancaster, Leicester, and Derby when his father died in 1296 at the siege of Bordeaux.
-His marriage to the heiress Alice de Lacy, Countess of Lincoln, daughter of Henry de Lacy, 3rd Earl of Lincoln, brought him the further earldoms Lincoln, Salisbury, the barony of Halton and the lordship of Bowland in Lancashire.
-After his father's death he became a favorite of his uncle, Edward I, and accompanied him on several of his campaigns in Scotland.
+His marriage to the heiress Alice de Lacy, Countess of Lincoln, daughter of Henry de Lacy, 3rd Earl of Lincoln, brought him further earldoms Lincoln, Salisbury, the barony of Halton and the lordship of Bowland in Lancashire.
+After his father's death, he became a favourite of his uncle, Edward I, and accompanied him on several of his campaigns in Scotland.

 Unlike his father Edward I, Edward II proved to be a weak and unpopular king who was addicted to homo sexual favourites, which resulted in conflict between himself and his barons.
 He alienated the once loyal Lancaster, who hated Edward's favourite, the arrogant Piers Gaveston, who ridiculed him with the nicknames 'the Fiddler' and the 'churl', Lancaster swore revenge on him when Gaveston demanded that the King dismiss one of his retainers.

-Lancaster became the leader of the barons in their resistance to the king, he was among the Lords Ordainers who demanded Gaveston's banishment and the establishment of a Baronial oligarchy.
+Lancaster became the leader of the barons in their resistance to the king, he was among the Lord's Ordainers who demanded Gaveston's banishment and the establishment of a Baronial oligarchy.
 Unfortunately, the king soon after nullified the ordinances and recalled his favourite.
 Following a siege of Scarborough Castle, Gaveston was captured by the lords.
 Lancaster was one of the judges who convicted Gaveston and sentenced him to be executed in 1312.
-After the Battle of Bannockburn, where in 1314, Edward II was soundly defeated by Robert the Bruce, King of Scots, Lancaster, took advantage of the disaster to wrest control affairs from his cousin Edward.
-He attempted to govern for the next four years, but quarreled with the barons and failed to keep order.
+After the Battle of Bannockburn, wherein 1314, Edward II was soundly defeated by Robert the Bruce, King of Scots, Lancaster, took advantage of the disaster to wrest control of affairs from his cousin Edward.
+He attempted to govern for the next four years, but quarrelled with the barons and failed to keep order.

 Thomas divorced his wife Alice de Lacy, who was assisted in escaping from her husband by being abducted from her manor at Canford in Dorset by a knight in the service of John de Warenne, 7th Earl of Surrey, but retained her rich estates.
 This led to a bitter feud between Lancaster and Surrey, Thomas retaliated by seizing two of Surrey's castles.
 When the King intervened in their private war, the two settled into an uneasy truce.